Watchful waiting

 - If you need treatment at any point, it will usually aim to cure the cancer.

-- It is only suitable for men with slow-growing cancer that hasn't spread outside the prostate (localised cancer), and who would benefit from treatment such as surgery or radiotherapy if they needed it.
+- It is only suitable for men with slow-growing cancer that hasn't spread outside the prostate (localised cancer), and who would benefit from treatment, such as surgery or radiotherapy, if they needed it.

-- It usually involves more regular hospital tests than watchful waiting, such as magnetic resonance imaging (MRI) scans and prostate biopsies.
+- It involves more regular hospital tests than watchful waiting, such as magnetic resonance imaging (MRI) scans and prostate biopsies.

-Other names you might hear
+Other terms you might hear

-Some people use names such as ‘active monitoring’, ‘deferred therapy’, ‘watch and wait’, and ‘wait and see’ to describe both watchful waiting and active surveillance.
+Some people use names such as ‘active monitoring’, ‘deferred therapy’, ‘watch and wait’ and ‘wait and see’ to describe both watchful waiting and active surveillance.
 These can mean different things to different people, so ask your doctor or nurse to explain exactly what they mean.

 Who can go on watchful waiting?